harrypurdue/homelab-ansible/docs/zabbix_monitoring.md

-# zabbix monitoring
+# Zabbix Monitoring
-this playbook will add hosts from netbox to the monitoring system
+To configure Zabbix with the hosts from Netbox run the following playbook.

+`./zabbix_monitoring.yml`

-virtual machines in netbox which are tagged with `ansible` will be added to zabbix
+Virtual machines in netbox which are tagged with `ansible` will be added to zabbix.
+The tags in Netbox will be copied to the host in Zabbix.

-this playbook will not remove hosts
+This playbook does not remove hosts.